natalie-perlin/ufs-srweather-app/doc/UsersGuide/Reference/Glossary.rst

    MERRA2
       The `Modern-Era Retrospective analysis for Research and Applications, Version 2 <https://gmao.gsfc.nasa.gov/reanalysis/MERRA-2/>`__ provides satellite observation data back to 1980.
 According to NASA, "It was introduced to replace the original MERRA dataset because of the advances made in the assimilation system that enable assimilation of modern hyperspectral radiance and microwave observations, along with GPS-Radio Occultation datasets.
 It also uses NASA's ozone profile observations that began in late 2004.
 Additional advances in both the GEOS model and the GSI assimilation system are included in MERRA-2.
 Spatial resolution remains about the same (about 50 km in the latitudinal direction) as in MERRA."

+   MET
+      The `Model Evaluation Tools <https://dtcenter.org/community-code/model-evaluation-tools-met>`__ is a highly-configurable, state-of-the-art suite of verification tools developed at the :term:`DTC`.

    MPI
       MPI stands for Message Passing Interface.
 An MPI is a standardized communication system used in parallel programming.
 It establishes portable and efficient syntax for the exchange of messages and data between multiple processors that are used by a single computer program.
 An MPI is required for high-performance computing (HPC) systems.